 Their Genealogy pages are full of an amazing number of resources that includes everything from local histories and maps to images and newspapers.

-Finally, these three websites provide many state-specific details to those in search of details for Wisconsin genealogy projects.
+Finally, these websites provide many state-specific details to those in search of details for Wisconsin genealogy projects.